nxtedition/on-finished/README.md

 ## Difference from jshttp/on-finished

-Invoke callbacks in LIFO order (similar to stack unwinding) instead of FIFO.
+- Invoke callbacks in LIFO order (similar to stack unwinding) instead of FIFO.
+- `onFinished` returns a function for removing listeners instead of `msg`.

 ## Install